Saint Francis speaking to the animals

 1938.

-Jean Bazaine, like many of his contemporaries, always pursued an intense activity related to mural art, creating works intended for monumental scale.
-While he is best known as a designer of stained glass and mosaics, he also produced tapestry cartoons, beginning in the late 1930s.
-These works were part of a revival of sacred art in which Bazaine, especially after the war, was one of the leading figures.
+Jean Bazaine, like many of his contemporaries, has always pursued an intense activity related to mural art, in monumental works.
+Although he is best known as a designer of stained glass or mosaics, he also created tapestry cartoons, starting from the late 1930s.
+These achievements fall within the framework of a renewal of sacred art, of which Bazaine, especially after the war, will be one of the main protagonists.

-From 1936 to 1937, Jean Bazaine, along with Abbé Morel (who would become a key figure in the introduction of abstraction into churches), ran a painting workshop, which undoubtedly explains his already advanced interest in sacred art.
-Our cartoon, figurative (Bazaine abandoned figurative painting during the war), with its traditional iconography, is therefore a modest testament to the artist's first steps in both mural and sacred art.
+Jean Bazaine directs with Abbot Morel (who will be one of the major players in the introduction of abstraction in churches), from 1936 to 1937, a painting workshop, from which, probably, advanced concerns already in the field of sacred art.
+Our cartoon, figurative (Bazaine abandons figuration during the war), with traditional iconography, is thus a modest testimony to the artist's first steps in both mural art and sacred art.